 Ivana Šalgová is a journalist and creative woman with a wide range of topics she is interested in.
 She has been a member of the SP community since her high school days and was at the beginning of the Godzone evangelization project, for which she also worked for several years.
 She graduated in journalism and has worked as a journalist for .weekly, RTVS online news and in cooperation with the conservative daily Postoj.
 Her great hobby is fountains, which she sees as an important element in public space.

 Samuel Horváth comes from Bratislava and is a student of restoration at the Academy of Fine Arts in Bratislava.
 Since last year he has been a member of the Ladislav Hanus Society.
 He is interested in old and contemporary visual art and its relationship with religion and liturgy.

-Creative manager of Verbum magazine.
-He worked as head of communications at the Pontifical Foundation ACN - Aid to the Suffering Church.
-He studied music at the Department of Music Education, Faculty of Education at Comenius University and later conducting and church music at the University of Cambridge.
+He is involved in the creation of Verbum magazine in the field of creativity.
+He has worked as head of communications at the ACN Pontifical Foundation - Aid to the Suffering Church.
+He studied music at the UK Faculty of Education and the University of Cambridge.
 He complemented his musical studies with philosophy and theology at summer schools and courses in Central Europe and the USA.
-He has worked in the area of communication for various media as an editor and presenter and collaborates on civic, charitable and political campaigns.
-As a music educator, he collaborates with the educational group Citadela.
-His texts can be found in Postoj, Štandard, SME, or in .tyzden.
-He is a former president of the Alumni Society of Kolegium Antona Neuwirtha and a member of the Ladislav Hanus Society.
-He currently works as an advisor to Miriam Lexmann, Member of the European Parliament.
+He has worked in media and communications in a variety of outlets as an editor and presenter, working on civic, charitable and political campaigns.
+As a music educator, he has worked with the Citadel Elementary School.
+His texts can be found in Postoj, Štandard, the daily SME, or in .week.
+He is a past president of the Anton Neuwirth College Alumni Society and a member of the Ladislav Hanus Society.
+He is currently working in the team of Miriam Lexmann, Member of the European Parliament.